HarshiniMuruganthan/TalentFusion/README.md

 ## Overview

-TalentFusion is an intelligent backend pipeline that transforms candidate information collected from multiple sources into a single, structured, and reliable candidate profile.
+TalentFusion is an intelligent candidate data transformation pipeline that consolidates information from multiple data sources into a single, structured, and reliable candidate profile.

-The system processes a candidate's resume and recruiter CSV data, extracts relevant information, normalizes the data, resolves conflicts, validates the profile, evaluates data quality, and generates a unified output with complete traceability.
+The system extracts information from a candidate's resume and recruiter CSV, normalizes the data, merges records, resolves conflicts, validates the final profile, calculates confidence and quality scores, and generates a complete transformation report along with an audit trail.

 ---